The agentic org chart is two people deep

 What the remaining jobs look like

 The jobs that persist are senior jobs.
-That sounds like good news, and in some ways it is.
 The work that remains is more interesting: more judgement, more ambiguity, more real decisions.
 You're not approving PRs or triaging tickets.
 You're deciding what to build, who to serve, what risks to carry, when to stop.

 The operator role is genuinely new and underappreciated.
-These people need to understand how to write effective agent instructions, how to design evaluation systems that catch errors before they compound, how to debug agentic pipelines, and how to know when a workflow is trustworthy enough to run with less oversight.
+They write effective agent instructions, design evaluation systems that catch errors before they compound, debug agentic pipelines, and judge when a workflow is trustworthy enough to run with less oversight.
 That's a real craft.
-We don't have great names for it yet, and we're certainly not training people for it in business schools.
+We don't have good names for it yet, and we're not training people for it in business schools.

 The jobs that struggle to persist are coordination jobs.
-Roles that exist primarily to translate someone else's intent into someone else's action.
-Roles that exist to write status updates, run standups, own the ticket queue, or chase approvals.
-I don't say this with relish.
+Roles that exist to translate someone else's intent into someone else's action.
+To write status updates, run standups, own the ticket queue, chase approvals.
 A lot of good people have built careers in exactly these roles, and they'll need to reorient.
 The honest thing is to name it.

 Why companies are slow to redraw the chart

-There's an obvious political reason.
-The people who run companies often got there by being good at navigating large, complex organisations.
-They have personal networks built into the existing shape.
-Shrinking the hierarchy shrinks their domain, and in many cases, their identity.
+The political reason is obvious.
+The people who run companies got there by being good at navigating large, complex organisations.
+Their networks are built into the existing shape.
+Shrinking the hierarchy shrinks their domain, and often their identity.

-There's also a subtler reason.
-Rebuilding a team around agentic systems requires making explicit what was previously implicit.
-A good middle manager carried an enormous amount of tacit knowledge about how things get done, what the real priorities are, and which rules are actually enforced.
-When you remove that layer, you have to encode that knowledge somewhere.
-Usually in agent instructions and evaluation criteria.
-That work is unglamorous, takes time, and requires the principal to actually articulate things they've never had to write down before.
+The subtler reason is that rebuilding around agentic systems requires making explicit what was previously implicit.
+A good middle manager carries enormous tacit knowledge about how things get done and which rules are actually enforced.
+Remove that layer and you have to encode it somewhere, usually in agent instructions and evaluation criteria.
+Unglamorous work that requires the principal to articulate things they've never had to write down.

-Most organisations find it easier to add an AI tool to the existing structure than to restructure around it.
+Most organisations find it easier to add an AI tool to the existing structure than restructure around it.
 So they do.
-And they get modest gains, and tell themselves they're keeping up.
+They get modest gains and tell themselves they're keeping up.
+They're not.

 The question worth sitting with

-I've seen a few organisations move fast on this.
-They tend to share one quality: the people at the top understand what agents can actually do, not in the abstract but in detail, and they've built the willingness to act on what that implies.
+The organisations moving fast share one quality: the people at the top understand what agents can actually do, not in the abstract but in detail, and they've built the willingness to act on what that implies.

-The companies that are stalling tend to share a different quality.
+The ones that are stalling share a different quality.
 Everyone can see what's happening.
-The senior people know that the translation layer is becoming automatable.
+The senior people know the translation layer is becoming automatable.
 The middle managers know their roles are changing.
-Nobody wants to be the one to say it out loud.
+The operators they'd need to hire don't exist yet at scale.
+Nobody wants to say it out loud.

 The question isn't whether agentic systems will flatten your organisation.
 That's in motion regardless.
-The question is whether your existing team already knows it's happening, and is quietly hoping no one notices.
+The question is whether your team already knows, and is quietly hoping no one notices.